Dartegnian/Luvoratorrry/README.md

 ### React
 Things built on the React JavaScript library.
 Nothing mind-blowing here, just slight deviations from the generic `create-react-app` boilerplate.

+### Vue
+Ah yes, the Vue library, how exciting.
+Not much to say here.

 ### Dart
 Wow, a programming language named after me.
 How inspiring!
 I haven't learned another programming language in a while (aside from TypeScript), so I might as well give Dart a Go (but not Go, maybe soon).